-- Persistently avoid child health promotion services and treatment of the child's episodic illnesses. - Have unrealistic expectations of the child. - Frequently complain about/to the child and may fail to provide attention or praise (high criticism/low warmth environment). - Be absent or misusing substances. - Persistently refuse to allow access on home visits. - Be involved in domestic abuse. - Staff should be aware of the potential risk to children when individuals, previously known or suspected to have abused children, move into the household.
+- Persistently avoid child health promotion services and treatment of the child's episodic illnesses. - Have unrealistic expectations of the child. - Frequently complain about/to the child and may fail to provide attention or praise [high criticism/low warmth environment]. - Be absent or misusing substances. - Persistently refuse to allow access on home visits. - Be involved in domestic abuse (including where they see, hear, or experience its effects)

+• Staff should be aware of the potential risk to children when individuals, previously known or suspected to have abused children, move into the household.